pedrumj2/parallax/README.md

 # parallax
-a javascript plugin that will generate a parallax effect
+a javascript plugin that will generate the parallax effect

 #usage
 Creates a sliding parallax effect.